Product lifecycle management (PLM) is tricky to get your head around because it really has three meanings.

 - Decentralized production was becoming more common (e.g. lots of plants making pieces and then being assembled at a final OEM end-point)

 - Products were becoming more complex (and more regulated)

 - Manufacturing was facing aggressive price-shopping from consumers.
 Basically, cost became a race to the bottom.

 At the same time, the aerospace industry was developing an Engineering Data System (EDS) which eventually morphed into product data management.

 That’s the history of where PLM came from – big organizations building extraordinarily complex products and releasing version after version of them.

 But the value of using product data to inform product ideation, procurement, and production quickly spread beyond big companies like Airbus and Chrysler.

-Now, PLM is used to deliver all kinds of products to market, which means there are a lot of different providers out there.
+Now, product lifecycle management software is used to deliver all kinds of products to market, which means there are a lot of different providers out there.